-the only persons who are members of the scheme are employees (or former employees) of the employer, or employees of a former employer in respect of which a transfer has been made to the scheme, and members of the scheme The current draft of the Bill contains unusual provisions deeming "fulltime" independent contractors to be "employees".
-Precisely how this is no other types of person (i.e., non-employees) are permitted to become intended to work (or, indeed, why it is even in the proposed legislation) will no doubt be explained in due course.
+Looking Forward in respect of which a transfer has been made to the scheme, and

+The current draft of the Bill contains unusual provisions deeming "fulltime" independent contractors to be "employees".
+Precisely how this is intended to work (or, indeed, why it is even in the proposed legislation) will no doubt be explained in due course.